epicmiro/DiscoBot/README.md

 ###Features
 - Soundcloud/Youtube audio playback in voice chat.
-- Roll Command (Roll between 0-100)
+- Shoutcast Radio streaming in voice chat.

 ### Compiling
 In order to compile Discord.Net, you require at least the following: